gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 The same preview article I mentioned above also says "in terms of specs, (P/ECE) comes above the PocketStation and below the Game Boy" though I think that's selling the P/ECE a little short.
 The CPU was quite fast and efficient for its time, and the fact that it had no specific graphics hardware meant that people had to get creative and optimise.
 Some of the results, seen below, would have been very tricky or impossible to achieve on the original Game Boy.

-Over its short term of popularity the P/ECE platform had a vibrant homebrew scene and received ports or demakes of everything from Mitchell Corp masterpiece Polarium, through arcade gems like Flipull (aka Plotting), to console classics Panel de Pon (aka Tetris Attack) and more besides.
+Over its short term of popularity the P/ECE platform had a vibrant homebrew scene and received ports or demakes of everything from Mitchell Corp's masterpiece Polarium, through arcade gems like Flipull (aka Plotting), to console classics Panel de Pon (aka Tetris Attack) and more besides.
 It was home to proper Japanese RPGs and small arcade games and the number of games stretch into triple figures.

 ***